pakoito/RxConsumers/README.md

 RxConsumers is a library to smooth RxJava usage by functionally composing consumers.

+For the RxJava 1.X version please go to [RxActions](https://github.com/pakoito/RxActions).

 ##Rationale

 Sometimes you have to describe side effects in your Observable chain, by means of `doOnNext()`, `doOnError()`, or even in the subscription.
 Writing several of those operators may incur on minimal performance penalties, and make the chain more verbose.
 RxConsumers allows you to combine those actions sequentially.